Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 February 3, 2009

-Today we're going to take a scientific look at one of the latest multilevel marketing fads: healing water machines, devices costing thousands of dollars claiming to ionize or alkalize your tap water, and claiming a dazzling range of health and medical benefits.
-Sold under such names as Kangen, Jupiter Science, KYK, and literally hundreds of others, these machines do either nothing or almost nothing (beyond basic water filtration), and none of what they may actually do has any plausible beneficial purpose.
+Today we're going to take a scientific look at one of the latest multilevel marketing fads: healing water machines, devices costing thousands of dollars claiming to ionize or alkalize your tap water, and supposedly producing a dazzling range of health and medical benefits.
+Sold under such names as Kangen, Jupiter Science, KYK, and literally hundreds of others, these machines do either nothing or almost nothing (beyond basic water filtration), and none of what they promise has any plausible beneficial purpose.
 They are built around the central notion that regular water is so harmful to the body that their price tags, as much as $6,000, are actually justified.
-They are essentially water filters with some additional electronics to perform electrolysis.
-They are sold with volumes of technical sounding babble that may impress a non-scientific layperson, but to any chemist or medical doctor, they are laughably meaningless (and in many cases, outright wrong).
+They are essentially water filters with some additional electronics to perform electrolysis, yet are sold with volumes of technical sounding babble that may impress a non-scientific layperson; but to any chemist or medical doctor, they are laughably meaningless (and in many cases, outright wrong).

 Here's a really quick coverage of the basics of the real science.
-The pH scale goes from about 0 to 14.
+The acidity of a substance, like water, is measured in pH.
+The pH scale goes from 0 to 14.
 7 is neutral pH.
 Lower numbers are acidic, and higher numbers are alkaline.
 All aqueous solutions contain some dissociated water molecules in the form of positive hydrogen ions (H+) and negative hydroxide ions (OH-).
 When there are more hydroxide ions, it's because the solution contains positively charged metal ions like sodium, calcium or magnesium for those hydroxide ions to bind to, thus making the solution alkaline.
 Conversely, when there are more positive hydrogen ions, there needs to be some other negatively charged ions, usually bicarbonate (HCO3-) and the solution is thus acidic.
 Pure water has neither such chemicals in it, and so it has neutral pH.
 To electrolyze or ionize water, you must add some chemicals of one type or the other.
 For a more complete discussion of this, I recommend a web page by Stephen Lower, a chemist from Simon Fraser University.

 Make no mistake about it: Ionizing and alkalizing water machines are a textbook example of inventing an imaginary problem that needs to be solved with expensive pseudoscientific hardware.
 It should come as no surprise that the most expensive of these machines are usually sold through multilevel marketing: A one-two punch that first takes advantage of a layperson's lack of scientific expertise to interest them in the product, and then takes advantage of their lack of business or mathematical expertise to convince them that they're virtually guaranteed to become a millionaire through a pyramid model.

 Let's look at the claims these sellers make.
-The successful MLM companies generally dodge government regulators by making no illegal claims themselves; instead, they allow those claims to be made by their independent distributors: First charging them big dollars for the privilege, and then burdening them with the risk of needing to make untrue health claims in order to recoup their foolish investment.
+The successful MLM companies generally dodge government regulators by making no illegal claims themselves; instead, they allow those claims to be made by their independent distributors: First charging them big dollars for the privilege of selling their product, and then burdening them with the risk of needing to make untrue health claims in order to recoup their foolish investment.
 So I've looked over a lot of these independent websites and come up with what they generally say are the reasons you need to buy their supposedly special water.

 Ionized water molecules form into hexagonal rings, which allow the water to be better absorbed by your body.